Edward Kilenyi Archive

 He performed with dozens of major orchestras in Europe and America beginning in the 1930s.
 Kilenyi recorded more than 100 works, some of which are being re-released on compact disc.
 Though FSU holds a few reel-to-reel recordings of his performances, most of his recordings are held at the International Piano Archives at Maryland (IPAM) at the University of Maryland Libraries.

-Kilenyi was the son of Edward Kilenyi Sr. (1884-1968), violinist, teacher and noted film composer.
+Kilenyi was the son of Edward Kilenyi Sr. (1884-1968), violinist, teacher, film composer, and orchestrator.
 Though uncredited at times, Kilenyi Sr. worked as composer, arranger, and musical director for the film industry from at least 1920 to 1948.
-He provided music for Marlene Dietrich’s Die Frau, nach der Man sich Sehnt (1929), Harold D. Schuster’s The Tender Years (1948), and did a later scoring for the first feature length comedy film – Charlie Chaplin’s Tillie’s Punctured Romance (1914, rescored 1938).
-He was also the composition/harmony teacher of George Gershwin.
+He provided music for Marlene Dietrich's Die Frau, nach der Man sich Sehnt (1929), Harold D. Schuster's The Tender Years (1948), and did a later scoring for the first feature length comedy film - Charlie Chaplin's Tillie's Punctured Romance (1914, rescored 1938).
+He was also theory and harmony teacher to George Gershwin.

-The archive also holds compositions of Kilenyi Sr., the film composer.
-Original manuscripts of this composer are exceedingly rare, and only three scores are known to be held in other libraries, including the Library of Congress.
-Thus, this archive, which includes some 67 original manuscripts and some 123 published titles, is the definitive collection of this composer’s work.
-It offers valuable insight into how film music was composed and arranged from the 1920s to the 1940s.
-Also included are items pertaining to Kilenyi Sr.’s musical training in Germany from 1905-08, and later contracts and business documents with the American Society of Composers, Authors, & Publishers (ASCAP) between 1936 and 1940, and his employment with the Sam Fox Publishing company.
+The archive also holds compositions of Kilenyi Sr., items pertaining to his musical training in Germany from 1905-08, later contracts and business documents with the American Society of Composers, Authors, & Publishers (ASCAP) between 1936 and 1940, and his employment with the Sam Fox Publishing company.

-A related item not included in the archive is Edward Kilenyi, Sr.'s personal copy of Percy Goetschius's The Material Used in Musical Composition, which includes letters and postcards from Goetschius and Daniel Gregory Mason.
+A related item is Edward Kilenyi, Sr.'s personal copy of Percy Goetschius's The Material Used in Musical Composition, which includes letters and postcards from Goetschius and Daniel Gregory Mason.